Tool Comparison

 Air-gapped or strict data-residency environments

-No code leaves the machine.
+By default, no code leaves the machine.
 No SaaS account required.

 Generating compliance audit trails